mth/yeti/README.rst

 ===================================================
-  Yeti - a ML like functional language on the JVM
+  ML like functional language on the JVM
 ===================================================

 * `Yeti home page <http://mth.github.io/yeti/>`_